HugCls/HugCls/README.md

 2023-09-28: "Life is not a problem to be solved, but a reality to be experienced." - Soren Kierkegaard

-2023-09-28: "The single most powerful asset we all have is our mind." - Robert Kiyosaki
+2023-09-28: "Success is like reaching an important birthday and finding you're exactly the same." - Audrey Hepburn